 Finally, if the losing party is obliged to perform an obligation that someone else can do and he or she refuses to comply with the order, a third party can be designated to perform the obligation at the expense of the losing party (Article 421 of the Federal Code of Civil Procedure).

 Foreign judgments are recognised and enforced in Mexico (Article 569 of the Federal Code of Civil Procedure).
-Mexico is a party to the Inter-American Convention on Extraterritorial Validity of Foreign Judgments and Arbitral Awards, and accordingly foreign judgments are enforced, provided that:
+Mexico is a party to the Inter-American Convention on Extraterritorial Validity of Foreign Judgments and Arbitral Awards, so foreign judgments are enforced if the following conditions are met:

 Also, Mexico is a party to the Hague Convention on Choice of Court Agreements.
 If applicable, this convention facilitates the enforcement of foreign judgments in a significant manner.

 Under Mexican law, commercial oral judgments cannot be appealed.

 In other specific cases (for example, summary proceedings), there might be only one level of appeal, unless the value of the claim is below a certain threshold.
 Appeals against an order issued by a district court go to a single-judge circuit court, and appeals against an order issued by a local first instance judge go to a collegiate court.